-Learn how to conduct a successful customer interview in this tutorial with Heather O’Neill, CEO of Pixels for Humans.
+Learn how to conduct a successful customer interview in this tutorial.

 In today’s Take 5 tutorial, you’re going to learn how to conduct a successful customer interview.
 Customer interviews are conversations where one person does the bulk of the talking, so they tend to be one sided.
 They’re a perfect way to get a direct line into how customers think about the problems that your product aims to solve.
 Let’s jump in.

 Imagine you work at Adobe on XD, their prototyping software.
 Your user analytics show that despite being a priority initiative for 2019, only 32% of users use the Share for Review feature.
 In order to understand why people don’t use this feature, you conduct customer interviews.